 - One blanket.
 Blankets are great for floor playtime and for a little comfort from home.

 - One pacifier.
 If baby is using a pacifier, Aunt Alison begs you not to forget this.

 - Several bibs and burp cloths.
-If baby is teething, grab a bib like the Brown’s Bandana Bib that doubles as a teether or pacifier holder – plus, the teether or paci is removable.
+If baby is teething, grab a bib like the Dr. Brown’s Bandana Bib that doubles as a teether or pacifier holder – plus, the teether or paci is removable.

 - Sleep Sack or Swaddle.
 Make sure to ask if the person watching baby knows how to properly use these; it’s better to hurt feelings than improperly use a sleep sack or swaddle.